WatForm/fortress/DevelopersGuide.md

 * BaseFortressCompiler
     - Defines the transformer sequence usually applied, parameterized by symmetry breaking transformers.
 * FortressCompilers: Define the fortress compilers (Zero, ONE, etc) as the BaseFortressCompilers plus certain symmetry breaking.
+    - Defines the SimpleModelFinder which exposes the compiler and interface to direct control from the user

 ### solverinterface
 * These are ways of connecting to external solvers.